 “The English stood in close ranks, ready and eager for the fight; and they had moreover made a fosse, which went across the field, guarding one side of their army.”

 Wace’s protective ditch is generally assumed to have been in front of the shield wall, on the downslope between the armies.
-However, Wace goes on to say that a barricade performs this function, and that it is so effective that any Normans that crossed the barricade were immediately slaughtered.
-There was clearly no need for a ditch as well as the barricade and none of the other accounts refer to a protective ditch between the armies.
+However, Wace goes on to say that a barricade performs this function, and that it was so effective that any Normans that crossed the barricade were immediately slaughtered.
+There was clearly no need for a ditch as well as the barricade and none of the contemporary accounts refer to a protective ditch at the contact zone.
 Wace says that the protective ditch crossed the battlefield, so it was not on the flanks either.
 By a process of elimination, it must have crossed the battlefield behind the English line, protecting the English rear.

 Thus, Wace is referring to the Hurst Lane iron ore pit, which crossed the entire battlefield protecting the English rear.
 It was 5m deep on its southern side, and almost vertical sided.
 The Normans would have no chance of assaulting the English rear across the pit.